MathBunny/convex-hull-visualizer/README.md

 #Convex Hull Visualizer

 This Android app is currently under development.
 The purpose of the program is to visualize computational geometry algorithms (ex: Graham Scan) to generate convex hulls for a series of points inputted by the user.
+View the app on [Google Play Store](https://play.google.com/store/apps/details?id=ca.horatiu.convex_hull_visualizer)

 ##Features
 * Allows user to plot points on a canvas